 Here’s what I know about my four-year-old:

-- My four-year-old will fall deep into pretend play with a couple of sensory materials.
+- He will fall deep into pretend play with several sensory materials.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Find a cardboard box.
 Here, I covered the box with paper bags from the grocery store.

 - Place shaving cream to the left of the cardboard box. – aka the cake

 - Place shaving cream on the side of the box and top of the cardboard box.